 How much is admission?

 Tickets must be purchased before online and recommended to purchase early for best availability.
 All tickets are for a specific time and date.
-Prices range from $5-$13 for children ages 2 – 12, and $12 – $20 for adulds and an additional service fee of $3 online for non members.
-Children 2 and under are free.
+Prices range from $5-$13 for children ages 3 – 12, and $12 – $20 for adults.
+An additional service fee of $3 – $5 may apply.
+Children 2 and under are FREE.

 - Walking Tour Value Nights – Lowest ticket price option for a self paced, walking tour through the garden.